Engee documentation

 Details

-The modulation order of the input signal, specified as a positive number that is a power of two.
+The order of modulation of the input signal, specified as a positive number, which is a power of two.

 Default value